 Just as you keep your furnace safer when you catch problems sooner, you spend less money on repairs if you catch them while they’re small.
 You’ll also prevent future repairs—after all, when one part wears out, it can make other parts around it wear out as well, so you’ll need multiple repairs to make the machine run smoothly again.

-With inspections, you catch problems sooner, leading to lower expenses and fewer future repairs.
+With inspections, you catch problems sooner, leading to lower expenses and a lower likelihood of heating and cooling repair in Denver.

 4. Your Furnace Will Last Longer